Learn which source of omega-3s I feel is best for getting the DHA omega-3s your heart needs.

 - Arterial Health: In a study of postmenopausal women, those with the highest levels of DHA had better coronary artery health.2

 - Circulation: In research, DHA did a better job than EPA in improving vasodilation and endothelial function.3

 - Mental Processing: In a nine-year study, DHA was correlated with better brain function and cognitive health.4

-- Vision Support: Your eyes need DHA, too.
-It makes up 30% to 40% of the fatty acids found in the photoreceptors in your eyes, so DHA is critical to your vision.
+- Eye Support: Your eyes need DHA, too.
+It makes up 30% to 40% of the fatty acids found in the photoreceptors in your eyes, so DHA is critical to your eye health.
 Plus, research shows omega-3 fatty acids help with natural tear production, keeping your eyes moist and hydrated.5

 Yet As Essential as DHA Omega-3s Are for Good Health, Your Body Can’t Manufacture It